-Prayer is the highest activity of the human spirit.
-It is communion with God.
-Praying is a form of worship when we adore, confess, thank, and make our supplication to God.
-And the more we engage in worship, the closer we draw to God.
+Most importantly, prayer is the highest activity of the human spirit because it is communion with God.
+That is to say, praying is a form of worship when we adore, confess, thank, and make our supplication to God.
+And above all, the more we engage in worship through prayer, the closer we draw to God.

 Origen, On Prayer, 23.1